fit-r2lab/r2lab.inria.fr/markdown/tuto-050-B-wireless.md

-* obtain remote outputs using alternate formats, using e.g. `TimeColonFormatter`; see [this page](http://apssh.readthedocs.io/en/latest/API.html#module-apssh.formatters) for more info on other available formatters.
+* obtain remote outputs using alternate formats, using e.g. `TimeColonFormatter`; see [this page](http://apssh.readthedocs.io/en/latest/API.html#module-apssh.formatters) for more info on other available formatters;

-* run infinite jobs, that will get properly terminated when all the finite jobs in the scenario are done.
+* run infinite jobs, that will get properly terminated when all the finite jobs in the scenario are done;

+* use the `Watch` class to keep track of elapsed time, as opposed to displaying wall clock time.

 In [the next series of tutorials](tuto-060-C-files.md), we will learn more about transferring files back and forth.